chensihai/is_minedigital_scam/README.md

-# is minedigital.xyz scam website
+# is minedigital.xyz a scam website
 Yes, http://minedigital.xyz is a scam website.

 # Why?